 - T.I.G.E.R.S.
-Preservation Station is a free wildlife exhibit where kids can watch tiger cubs and large cats interact and play.
-It opens at 5:00 p.m. daily from March through October.
-Admission is free.
+Preservation Station is a FREE wildlife exhibit where kids can watch tiger cubs and large cats interact and play.
+It’s open daily from March through December.
 You can also have your kid’s picture taken with the tigers for a fee.

 - There are 60 miles of beach along the grand strand.
-You may have to pay for parking, but the beach itself is free.
+You may have to pay a small fee for parking, but the beach itself is FREE.

-- The Franklin G. Burroughs-Simeon B. Chapin Art Museum has free group art classes for kids ages 5-12.
-They also have periodic Mommy & Me classes ($5) and Saturday Art Adventures ($10).
+- The Franklin G. Burroughs-Simeon B. Chapin Art Museum has a KIDSART program with periodic Mommy & Me classes for $5 (ages 3-4) and Saturday Art Adventures for $10 (ages 5-12).
 Click here for upcoming events and registration information.

 - The Horry County Library has FREE storytimes, summer reading programs, movies, and other FREE events.
 Activities vary by location.
 Click here and choose a location to see upcoming events.